theodore-zd/simple_godot_tileset_generator/README.md

 > *Exmaple Tileset https://v3x3d.itch.io/bountiful-bits - VEXED

 ## What does it do?
-generates singlton tiles some an with fixed tile sizes works bests on tight tile sets
+generates single tile tileset from an image with fixed tile sizes works bests on tilesets with few gaps

 ## **Setup**